History of Lee Zeldin in Timeline

 2011: Voted Against Same-Sex Marriage in New York

-As a New York state senator in 2011, Lee Zeldin voted against allowing same-sex marriage in New York during roll-call for the Marriage Equality Act, which legalized same-sex marriage in the state.
+In 2011, as a New York state senator, Lee Zeldin voted against allowing same-sex marriage in New York during the roll-call for the Marriage Equality Act, which legalized same-sex marriage in the state.

-In March 2012, Lee Zeldin helped to create the PFC Joseph Dwyer PTSD Peer-to-Peer Veterans Support program.
+In March 2012, Lee Zeldin helped to create the PFC Joseph Dwyer PTSD Peer-to-Peer Veterans Support program; funding for the program was included in the 2012–13 New York State Budget.

-In 2012, Lee Zeldin was reelected, defeating Democrat Francis Genco with 56% of the vote.
+In 2012, Lee Zeldin was reelected in the New York State Senate, defeating Democrat Francis Genco with 56% of the vote.

-On January 14, 2013, Lee Zeldin missed the vote on the NY SAFE Act, a gun control bill, because he was in Virginia on Army Reserve duty; he stated he would have voted against the measure.
+On January 14, 2013, Lee Zeldin missed the vote on the NY SAFE Act in the New York State Senate because he was on Army Reserve duty in Virginia.
+He released a statement saying he would have voted against the gun control measure.

-On October 6, 2013, Lee Zeldin announced he would again seek the Republican nomination to run against Tim Bishop.
+On October 6, 2013, Lee Zeldin announced he would again seek the Republican nomination to run against Tim Bishop in New York's 1st congressional district.
+His state senate district included much of the congressional district's western portion.

 In February 2014, Lee Zeldin introduced a bill that sought to halt implementation of the Common Core curriculum for three years.

-March 2014: Voted Against New York Dream Act
+March 2014: Votes Against New York Dream Act

-In March 2014, Lee Zeldin voted against the New York Dream Act, which would allow undocumented students meeting in-state tuition requirements to obtain financial aid at the university level.
+In March 2014, Lee Zeldin voted against the New York Dream Act, which would allow undocumented students who meet in-state tuition requirements to obtain financial aid to study at the university level.

-February 2015: Introduced Bill to Eliminate Loan Limit for Veterans
+February 2015: Introduced Bill to Eliminate Dollar Limit for Veterans' Loans

 In February 2015, Lee Zeldin introduced his first bill to eliminate the dollar limit for loans that the United States Department of Veterans Affairs can guarantee for a veteran.